 The primary goal of every preservation action should be the proper stabilization of sites being threatened by natural forces or human impact.
 This is especially true for sites that have been determined to be of significance to Marshallese history.
-At those sites where significance could not be ascertained due to the limits of the survey, a more detailed study needs to be executed.
-Intensive survey, including detailed recording and limited test excavations, are recommended as the most appropriate immediate course of action.
+Of the twenty sites surveyed, 19 have been determined "significant," and one "less significant."
+For most of these sites, avoidance is a sufficient management plan.
+Only site MI-ME 007 and site MI-ME 017 require stabilization, as they are holes in the ground.
+Further research at MI-ME 004 is recommended.